hreiten/master-thesis/README.md

 In total, there are more than 350 numerical time series for the subsystem of the compressor that are available.
 They can effectively be separated into three main categories:

 - **Input sensors**: Sensors placed exclusively upstream of the compressor.
-Sampled on a second basis.
+Sampled every second.
 - **Controls**: Control parameters of the system, such as engine running speed, valve openings and power supplied to the compressor.
 Typically 2 - 60 measurements per minute.
 - **Output sensors**: Sensors placed directly downstream of the compressor, measuring the physical parameters of the compressed gas (mass flow, temperature and pressure).
-Samples on a second basis.
+Sampled every second.

 The inputs to the model are a combination of input sensors and controls, while the outputs are the output sensors.
 For the sake of brevity, the process of selecting model inputs and outputs are not described here, but we perform a variety of feature selection techniques that results in a dataset containing 6 inputs and 3 outputs, shown in the figure below (blue circles are the tags used as model outputs).
 The interested reader is referred to the thesis for further details.